bioinfo-pf-curie/geniac/docs/intro.rst

 All the guidelines are detailed in the next sections.

-Useful resources for nf-geniac are available here:
+Useful resources for geniac are available here:

 * |geniacdoc|_
 * |geniacrepo|_